alexbaulch/create-hash/README.md

-# create-hash
+# Create Hash
-Small NPM package fro creating a salted hash
+A minature NPM package for creating a salted hash.

+Just a convenience wrapper for bCrypt.hashSync